Have you received a phone call from CMRE Financial Services?

 Your Rights in Dealing with CMRE Financial Services

-If you’re dealing with CMRE Financial Services or any other collection agency, it’s important to realize that you do have certain rights and protections under federal law.
+If you’re dealing with CMRE Financial Services, it’s important to realize that you do have rights and protections under federal law.

 Those protections are provided under the Fair Debt Collection Practices Act (FDCPA).